AfnanKhalid22/Final-Project/README.md

 # Project Description :
-eBook is a reading App helps a users to read books anywhere and any time easily .
+eBook is a reading App helps a users(adults & children) to read books anywhere and any time easily .

 ### Features List:
 // Add your project feature list